MetPX/sarracenia/doc/sr_sarra.8.rst

 Specific consuming requirements
 --------------------------------

-To consume messages, the mandatory options are :
-**broker**, **exchange**.
-The default bindings is all post messages from that exchange.

 If the messages are posted directly from a source, the exchange used is 'xs_<brokerSourceUsername>'.
 Such message may not contain a source nor an origin cluster,